What do I do with my wedding dress after the big day?

 5. Preserve Your Wedding Dress

 If you want your wedding dress looking as fresh as it did on your wedding day, the best thing to do is to get it preserved!
-Preserving your dress allows you to keep the dress for years without it getting discolored or aging, which is especially great if you’re planning to pass it down.
+Preserve your dress to keep it fresh for years to come.
+Preservation reduces discoloring or aging, which is especially important if you’re planning to pass it down.

 After the wedding, your dress will most likely be covered in wine spills and completely dirty on the bottom edge.
 The preservation process can take care of these issues, allowing you to properly care for it for years to come.
 Traditional preservation options can run anywhere from $200-$800 depending on the style of your dress.
 However, there are several less expensive options, thank goodness!